geeofree/geeofree/src/blogs/ts-basics.md

 #### Union Operator

-An operator that assigns exactly one(1) type that matches in a set of two or more types.
+An operator that assigns exactly one(1) type that is matched in a set of two or more types.

 The syntax for this operator is as follows: